Anindyadeep/GPTRec/README.md

 # GPT4Rec

-Using LLMs to enhance Recommendation Systems we have built:
+Using LLMs to enhance Recommendation Systems
 ## MovieBox
 An application to get the movies of your desire.